satish-singh12/bhive-react-app/README.md

 ### Available Scripts

 - `npm start`: Runs the app in development mode
-- `npm test`: Launches the test runner
 - `npm run build`: Builds the app for production
-- `npm run eject`: Ejects from create-react-app (advanced use)

 ## Development Approach